 Work Skills Traineeships

-Work Skills Traineeships provide paid employment opportunities to disadvantaged Queenslanders while at the same time funding projects that leave a visible and long lasting impact on social infrastructure in a local community.
-For example, projects can create, repair and upgrade public spaces and facilities, or undertake revegetation, regeneration and river or foreshore restorations, or: service the community through not-for-profit retail and hospitality outlets.
+Work Skills Traineeships provide paid employment opportunities to disadvantaged Queenslanders while at the same time funding projects that leave a visible and long lasting impact on social infrastructure and services in a local community.
+For example, projects can: create, repair and upgrade public spaces and facilities; undertake revegetation, regeneration and river or foreshore restorations, or: service the community through not-for-profit retail and hospitality outlets.

-In 2017-18, $25.875 million in funding will be available under Work Skills Traineeships to give long-term unemployed disadvantaged job seekers access to tailored employment assistance and employment on community, construction and environmental projects.
+In 2018–19, $37.05 million in funding will be available under Work Skills Traineeships to give long-term unemployed and disadvantaged job seekers access to tailored employment assistance and employment on community, public works and environmental projects.

 Through Work Skills Traineeships, participants are employed full-time as entry-level trainees on work placement projects.
-There are three types of traineeships available at the certificate I level:
+There are five types of traineeships available at the certificate I level:

 Work Skills Traineeships